Context

 flexnet-asglmd_mcslmd-server_11.19.8_windows-x64-msvc15/FlexNetLmadminInstaller/lmadmin-x64_n6-11_19_8_0.exe

 2.2 The default installation directory is C:\Program Files\FlexNet Publisher 64-bit License Server Manager.
-You can modify it, but ensure you have write permissions.
+You may choose a different directory, but ensure you have write permissions.

 2.3 You can import settings from a previously installed server and Vendor Daemon.
-You can also check your settings before proceeding with the installation.
+You can also review your settings before proceeding with the installation.

-2.4 Select the option to install the Visual C++ 2015-2022 Redistributable Package and agree to its license terms and conditions to proceed.
+2.4 Select the option to install the Visual C++ 2015-2022 Redistributable Package and agree to its license terms and conditions to continue.

 2.6 Set the IP port number for the lmadmin web interface and the license server.
-Adjust other settings of the FlexNet Publisher® web user interface as needed.
-If unsure, keep default values and note them before making changes.
+Adjust any other FlexNet Publisher® web interface settings as needed.
+If unsure, retain the default values and record them before changing anything.

-2.7 Continue until the Service Configuration page, where you must check the box Run as a service.
-Perform all remaining steps with default values.
+2.7 Continue to the Service Configuration page and select Run as a service.
+Complete the remaining installation steps using default values.

-- Open Windows Task Manager and look for the service lmadmin64 in the Services tab.
-If the service is stopped, start it.
+- Open Windows Task Manager and navigate to the Services tab.
+Confirm that lmadmin64 is running.
+If it is stopped, start the service manually.

-- Open http://localhost:8090/ in a web browser (if you used the default port number; otherwise, use the port number you set).
+- Open http://localhost:8090/ in a web browser (if you used the default port number; otherwise, use the port number you configured).

 Related Links